 This chatbot is dedicated to helping entrepreneurs across Thailand.
 It provides them with in-depth data analysis and statistics so that they can effectively ideate, develop, and create products and services.
-It does this by monitoring social media and aggregating feedback from customer posts.
-It then takes this information, analyzes it, and creates meaningful insight.
+This is done by monitoring social media and aggregating feedback from customer posts.
+Then it takes this information, analyzes it, and creates meaningful insight.

 When entrepreneurs need to know about a specific type of customer, product, industry, or just about any other metric, they can ask the chatbot for the information.
 It then immediately replies with the requested data.

 In 2016, the government of Singapore decided their websites needed a digital transformation.
 They wanted them to have more personality, while also being more helpful to site visitors.
 To achieve this they decided to install unique chatbots on each website.
 The Government Technology Agency, or GovTech, then hosted Botfest 2016, a chatbot hackathon.